bennivalur/pythonNFLfastR/README.md

 - _directory: string -> will create a folder with that name and save the datafile there

 ### trubisky.py
 Prop the reason you are here.
-Creates the graph seen [here][benbaldwintweet] or [here][bigcattweet].
+Creates the graph seen [here][benbaldwintweet] and [here][bigcattweet].

-This plots QB performance when the temperature is exactly 66° fahrenheit when QBs have a minimum 30 attempted passes and mora than 1 rushing attempt.
+This plots QB performance when the temperature is exactly 66° fahrenheit when QBs have a minimum 30 attempted passes and more than 1 rushing attempt.

 There is a method error in the script.
 Since I grouped by name, the Carr brothers were grouped into a single person.
 The fix would be to group by id and name instead of just name.